lolergb/owlbear-notion-embed/README.md

 }
 ```

+**Note:** The JSON structure uses `"categories"` as the key name for backward compatibility, but in the UI they are displayed as "folders" (carpetas).

 **Important notes:**
-- Categories and pages are displayed in the same order as in the JSON (no automatic sorting)
+- Folders and pages are displayed in the same order as in the JSON (no automatic sorting)
-- Subcategories are displayed with visual indentation to indicate hierarchy
+- Subfolders are displayed with visual indentation to indicate hierarchy
-- Each category and subcategory can be collapsed/expanded independently
+- Each folder and subfolder can be collapsed/expanded independently
 - `selector` only works with external URLs (non-Notion)
 - `blockTypes` only works with Notion URLs (ignored in external URLs)
 - For Notion pages, `selector` is ignored (Notion API is used)
 - For external URLs, `blockTypes` is ignored (only applies to Notion)
-- Page icons are automatically loaded from Notion
+- Page icons are automatically loaded from Notion or detected by service type
-- You can nest subcategories to any level (unlimited depth)
+- You can nest subfolders to any level (unlimited depth)
 - Use `blockTypes` to create filtered views of a page (e.g., only quotes, only callouts, etc.)
+- **URL Conversion:** Supported services are automatically converted to embed format
+- **Service Icons:** Each service type has its own icon (Google Drive, YouTube, PDF, etc.)
+- **Public Sharing Required:** For Google Drive/Docs/Sheets/Slides, files must be shared as "Anyone with the link can view"

 ### 🔄 Update content

 - **Automatic reload:** Content is cached for fast loading
 - **🔄 Button:** Forces reload of a specific page (useful if you updated Notion)
-- **🗑️ Button:** Clears all cache (useful if something doesn't update)
+- **Cache management:** Available in Settings panel

+### 🎯 Token Integration

+You can link pages directly to tokens/characters in the scene:

+1. **Right-click on any token** in the scene
+2. Select **"Vincular página"** (Link page)
+3. Choose a page from your configuration
+4. The page is now linked to that token

+**To view a linked page:**
+- Right-click on the token → **"Ver página vinculada"** (View linked page)

+**To unlink:**
+- Right-click on the token → **"Desvincular página"** (Unlink page) - GM only

+**Note:** Only the GM can link/unlink pages.
+All players can view linked pages.

+### 🔗 Supported External Services

+The extension automatically converts URLs to embed format for:

+- **Google Drive** - Files shared publicly
+- **Google Docs** - Documents shared publicly
+- **Google Sheets** - Spreadsheets shared publicly
+- **Google Slides** - Presentations shared publicly
+- **Dropbox** - Files with public links
+- **OneDrive** - Files with embed links
+- **YouTube** - Public videos
+- **Vimeo** - Public videos
+- **Figma** - Files shared publicly
+- **PDFs** - Any publicly accessible PDF file

+**Note:** For Google services, files must be shared as "Anyone with the link can view" to work in iframes.

 ### 💡 Tips